Skip to main content

 Message Handlers

-Filter incoming messages with custom handler functions that return true to capture or false to ignore:
+Filter incoming messages with custom handler functions.
+The handler receives each message and returns true to capture it (completing the listen wait) or false to ignore and keep waiting:

 Feature: Filtered WebSocket messages